ookk2011/wuseman-EMAGNET/README.md

 ## <p align="center">![Screenshot](https://nr1.nu/f/sqqmu.gif)

 ##### Latest leak that has been added on HaveIBeenPwned is 'Void To'
-##### Who cares if they can bring proofs that they actually have the leak?
-Idiots.
+##### Who cares if they have no proof that they actually have the leak, however.

-Go grab the hidden leak here: https://mega.nz/#F!EnxggCiY!btfevmu3fO4AQrWe-81z6A!hm50kRBJ
+Go grab the leaked db if you are interested: https://mega.nz/#F!EnxggCiY!btfevmu3fO4AQrWe-81z6A!hm50kRBJ

 <a href="https://github.com/wuseman/EMAGNET"><img src="https://img.shields.io/github/languages/top/wuseman/emagnet.svg?color=magenta&label=Bash%2FShell"></a><a href="https://github.com/wuseman/EMAGNET/issues?q=is%3Aissue+is%3Aclosed">
 <img src="https://img.shields.io/github/issues-closed/wuseman/emagnet.svg?color=light&label=Closed%20Issues"></a>